 How IKEA and Nordstrom are Revolutionizing Retail and How to Keep Up - 3 minutes read

 Retail shopping doesn’t mean what it used to.
 Despite in-store sales falling in recent years, retailers who have embraced ecommerce have been able to adapt and even thrive in this new digital-first world.
-The growth of ecommerce in recent years has pushed retailers to offer flexible shopping experiences across multiple channels.
+The growth of ecommerce in Australia in recent years has pushed retailers to offer flexible shopping experiences across multiple channels.
+As the retail industry evolves, evolving customer expectations are also a reality that retailers must become accustomed to.
+Australian shopping sites must meet the needs of the modern day, digital customer.
 Customers today want to shop on their own terms, whenever and wherever they are, on their preferred devices or channels.
 Companies often consider online and in-store experiences as completely separate entities, but customers do not.
-They expect seamless transitions between stores and the web.
+They expect seamless transitions between stores and the web, and it is important retailers are aware of this and exceed customer expectations in order to keep consumers satisfied.
 To meet evolving customer needs, here are some examples of how major retailers like IKEA and Nordstrom are enhancing the ecommerce experience.

 Bring the personal touch to online shopping

 Traditional brick and mortar stores leverage their sales associates to help guide customers when making purchases.
 They can help you find the right size or make tailored purchase suggestions based on your preferences.
 Providing personalized service is a tried and true method to building lasting relationships with customers.
+Offering such personalized services via ecommerce platforms is a much more challenging task.
 In today’s digital-first world, ecommerce retailers often neglect the importance of the human touch in their online user experiences.

 American department store Nordstrom understands that adding the personal touch can help distinguish yourself as a company that is willing to go the extra mile.
 Their Stylists service is a platform that allows sales associates to provide their expertise to customers online.
 Any user can quickly get in touch with a sales associate for instant fashion advice or request curated looks on their website.
 This allows Nordstrom to provide a consistent standard of personal service across both channels.